AndyMc3000/ci-ms2-party-chef/README.md

 1. Design - I firstly designed the site based on the Client/User Stories requirements, and by creating wireframes/sketches.
 2. Structure - I then wrote the HTML code for all pages including; navigation, footers, sections, modal gallery, forms, and Google Maps section.
 3. Interactive Functionality - I added in any JavaScript elements to the site.
 Those being; the Google Maps API for a map with custom markers and 'infoWindows'.
-Add a JavaScript Shopping Cart plugin.
-And adding in JavaScript to send form data via email using the EmailJS service.
+A JavaScript Shopping Cart plugin.
+JavaScript to send form data via email using the EmailJS service.
+And Bootstrap JavaScript to manage form validation.
 4. Content - I then added text content to sections (lorem ipsum/placeholder text), and images to galleries.
 5. Style - I then added colours and fonts and wrote CSS rule sets and media queries in order to style the website and make it responsive.
 6. Responsive - I made sure all texts/headings, images, and container elements transform approprately and look good when viewed on different devices such as:        mobile phones, tablets, laptops, large screen PC's, and large TV's.
 7. Review - I did a last review of all code (formatting, beautifying etc) and content, fixing anys bugs/typo's etc as I did so.
-8. Testing - I validated my HTML and CSS code, and tested functionality of site elements across a range of different devices and browsers, and fixed any bugs.
+8. Testing - I validated my HTML, CSS, and JavaScript code, and tested functionality of site elements across a range of different devices and browsers.
+I then fixed any bugs found.

 #### [Back To Top ^ ](#top-of-page) ####